-This guide will show you the steps to follow to become a freelance digital marketer.
+This guide will show you the steps to becoming a freelance digital marketer.
 It’s a complete guide for beginners to freelancing or those who want to make a career switch and enter the exciting world of digital marketing.

-Over the years I’ve learned many things and made a lot of mistakes and in this guide, I’ll explain the best and quickest path to follow to build a freelance business and start making money by offering digital marketing services to clients.
+Over the years, I’ve learned many things and made many mistakes, and in this guide, I’ll explain the best and quickest path to follow to build a freelance digital marketing business and start making money.

 So, if you want to learn how to become a freelance digital marketing professional, keep reading and keep an open mind.

-Freelance digital marketing is the name given to marketing professionals who offer freelancing services to clients.
+Freelance digital marketing is the name given to marketing professionals offering clients freelancing services.
 Digital marketing freelancers usually work from home and help companies with various digital marketing related tasks.

-The demand for digital marketing jobs is on the rise and this makes freelance digital marketing a great career option.
+The demand for digital marketing jobs is on the rise, making freelance digital marketing a great career option.

-As a marketing freelancer, you can be your own boss, set your own hours and rules, and at the same time doing something productive and valuable.
+As a marketing freelancer, you can be your own boss, set your own hours and rules, and at the same time do something productive and valuable.

-If you ever decide to stop freelancing, you can utilize your experience and skills to start your own online business (can be a digital marketing agency or any kind of online business) or even secure a high-paying job and work as a digital marketing manager.
+If you ever decide to stop freelancing, you can utilize your experience and skills to start your own online business (it can be a digital marketing agency or any online business) or even secure a high-paying job and work as a digital marketing manager.

 Unlike other freelancing jobs, a freelance marketing professional has to wear many hats.
-Digital marketing has a number of channels and processes and you need to have the required skill set to offer a range of services to clients.
+Digital marketing has several channels and processes, and you need to have the required skill set to offer a range of services to clients.

-In addition to the technical tasks, as a freelancer, you also need to know how to prepare work proposals to clients, manage invoices and accounting, project management, and reporting.
+In addition to the technical tasks, as a freelancer, you must know how to prepare work proposals for clients, manage invoices and accounting, project management, and reports.

 To give you an idea of what the actual job looks like, these are the most common tasks executed by marketing freelancers: